A subjective and relative concept

 There are also several other models and theories that value, among other things, research and concentration on the "present moment" to achieve a certain level of happiness.
 In fact, any activity that requires concentrating attention on the here and now would bring us closer to this state, the goal being to recreate these conditions as often as possible in everyday life.
 This attitude then becomes a kind of philosophy, with happiness springing from a host of small daily acts.

 Happiness can also be expressed through "cosmic participation" or the feeling of participating in something greater than oneself, something that both encompasses and contains us.
 We are referring here to the very meaning of life and to a much more spiritual definition of happiness.

-But most thinkers and intellectuals agree that happiness does not happen alone.
+Most thinkers and intellectuals agree that happiness does not happen alone.
 It requires work on oneself.
 The world we have in our heads is not the real world, and it is the opposition between the two that makes us unhappy.
 Dissonance and illusion are never good to maintain, and we must strive to ensure that the world we have in our heads is as close as possible to the real world.

 A personal evaluation

-And who knows, perhaps you will find on this site elements that will help you in your personal journey ...
+And who knows, perhaps on this site you will findelements that will help you in your personal journey ...